mint85/Jeopardy-jService-API-Project/README.md

 <br>
 <ul>
-<li>First, click on the 'Get Clue' button.</li>
+<li>To begin, click on the 'Get Clue' button.</li>
 <li>A random Jeopardy clue will be retrieved from the jService API.
-The category and clue itself will be displayed.</li>
+The clue with clue category will be displayed.</li>
 <li>Once you have made your best guess, click the 'Get Answer' button to reveal the answer to the clue.</li>
-<li>Click the 'Reset' button to clear the fields on the page before getting another clue.</li>
+<li>Click the 'Get Clue' button to clear the fields on the page and display another clue!</li>
 </ul>
 <br>